htmercury/Cpp-Keylogger/README.md

 ```
 ## Configuring the Source Email
 For gmail, allow less secure apps access your source email so the program can construct and send the email.
-The steps needed to do this is documented [here](https://support.google.com/accounts/answer/6010255?hl=en) on google support. <br/>
+The steps needed to do this is documented [here](https://support.google.com/accounts/answer/6010255?hl=en) on Google Support. <br/>
 Refer to Other Emails section if the source email is not gmail.

 **SKIP OTHER EMAILS SECTION IF SOURCE EMAIL IS GMAIL**